tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 These images, they're not just historical footnotes.
 They're a mirror reflecting the endless cycle of human struggle.
 And in these ancient lines, I see the faces of my ancestors.
 I know their fear, their courage—it's imprinted in my very DNA.
 It's a haunting recognition, a connection across centuries that I feel in my bones.

-Kira watches me, her expression a mixture of pride and sorrow.
-"The author wasn't just a scribe.
-They were a witness, maybe even a warrior.
-They saw it all, recorded it for future generations."
 Her voice cracks with emotion.
-"And now Xuan... he's become obsessed with this past, with something he believes it can unlock."
+"Xuan... he became obsessed with this past, with something he believed it could unlock."

 Kira’s hands tremble as she carefully flips through the manuscript, stopping at a series of illustrations that command our immediate attention.
 The page depicts a naval battle, chaotic and vivid, with traditional Vietnamese junks engaged in fierce combat against the formidable Mongol fleet.